Columbus College of Art and Design Overview

 Columbus College of Art and Design is a private not-for-profit institution situated in Columbus, Ohio.
 The surrounding area of the school is a good match for students who enjoy city life.

 What Is Columbus College of Art and Design Known For?

-- Although it may not be available for every major, the master's degree is the highest award a student can attain at CCAD.
+- The master's degree is the highest award offered at CCAD.

 Columbus College of Art and Design Rankings